 Russian 31: (Transgressive Novels: Masterpieces of Russian Fiction), offered every year.
 The readings (all in translation) consist of representative works by the classic figures of Russian literature such as Pushkin, Lermontov, Turgenev, Dostoevsky, Tolstoy and Chekhov.

 Russian 10: (Introduction to Russian Civilization) offered every year.
 Topics of study include a brief survey of Russian history along with the art, cinema, music, thought and religion of Russia.

-Other occasional offerings, devoted to specific aspects of Russian culture.
 For a listing, please see the following links: